marsdrums/test-tutorial/visual-quality/index.md

 Image from: "Modern Game Engine - Theory and Practice"

+If you come from the audio realm, you can compare direct and indirect illumination to sound waves propagating in a room.
+The direct component is the sound coming directly from the sound source to the listener along the shortest possible path; the inderect components are the sound waves reaching the listener after a certain number of bounces off the walls, floor, and ceiling of the room.

 In real-world lighting, both direct and indirect illumination combine to produce the complex lighting effects we experience.
-This is the difference that makes adding indirect lighting to our scene:
+Looking at how we can add indirect illumination in Max, i want to show you the that makes adding indirect lighting to our scene:

 ![](./images/visual-quality_019.png)

-The light bouncing off the floor illuminates the faces of the cube in shadow
+The light bouncing off the floor illuminates the faces of the cube not reached by direct illumination.
+The effect looks overall more "plausible" because that's what we're used to see every day.

 $L_o(\mathbf{x}, \omega_o) = L_e(\mathbf{x}, \omega_o) + \int_{\Omega} f_r(\mathbf{x}, \omega_i, \omega_o) L_i(\mathbf{x}, \omega_i) (\omega_i \cdot \mathbf{n}) d\omega_i$